New tools to improve performance

 “We had pipeline leakage, which on the surface wasn’t so easy to spot with a higher number of leads advancing through to proposal.”

-“However, once we started tracking this sales metric, we discovered that a few sales reps were shortcutting part of our sales process that affected our close rates.
+“However, once we started tracking this sales metric with a sales dashboard software, we discovered that a few sales reps were shortcutting part of our sales process that affected our close rates.
 It wasn’t a malicious error by the reps—but it was one that cost revenue.”

 “Once we knew we had a problem, it was much easier to hunt for the root cause.
 The process errors were both easily corrected, and we saw our proposal-to-close rates return to their original baseline within a few short months.”

 Editor’s note: HubSpot CRM users can easily keep track of pipeline and sales rep performance with this free HubSpot CRM dashboard that includes pipeline metrics, a sales leaderboard, and trends in closing, closed, and lost deals.